nghfp9wa7bzq/pico-dirtyJtag/README.md

 ``` C
 #define CDC_UART_INTF_COUNT 2
 ```
-See the `dirtyJtagConfig.h` file for these and other configuration options.
+See the `dirtyJtag.h` file for these and other configuration options.

 ## Building pico-dirtyJtag